St Peter’s Basilica is one of the largest churches in the world.

 More than 5 Million tourists visit this Roman Basilica every year.

-People from all around the world visit St Peter’s Basilica to experience the grandeur of art, architecture, and culture.
+People worldwide visit St Peter’s Basilica to experience the grandeur of art, architecture, and culture.

-In terms of popularity, St Peter’s Basilica is just behind the Colosseum, and well ahead of other Roman attractions such as Vatican Museums, Sistine Chapel, Roman Forum, Borghese Gallery etc.
+In terms of popularity, St Peter’s Basilica is just behind the Colosseum and well ahead of other Roman attractions such as the Vatican Museums, Sistine Chapel, Roman Forum, Borghese Gallery, etc.

 St Peter’s Basilica facts

-The St. Peter’s Basilica is one of the greatest renaissance architectural marvel with its deep-rooted history and cultural significance.
+The St. Peter’s Basilica is one of the greatest Renaissance architectural marvels with its deep-rooted history and cultural significance.

-With so much history behind it there are some amazing facts out that about St Peter’s Basilica.
+With so much history behind it, some amazing facts about St Peter’s Basilica exist.

 For example, did you know the Pietà in St Peter’s Basilica is the only work Michelangelo ever signed?